 As Principal I am immensely proud of this institution, its students and the exciting journey we have embarked upon since opening in September 2014.
-Our results at both A Level and GCSE have shown that our students have performed exceptionally well.
+Our results at both A-Level and GCSE have shown that our students have performed exceptionally well.
 All of our Sixth Form students have entered Higher Education, Higher Apprenticeships or employment and GCSE students have joined NUAST in the Sixth Form, moved on to apprenticeships or are following further study.

-With highly experienced staff, exceptional facilities and an exciting and unique curriculum, NUAST truly offers the young people of Nottingham a new opportunity to specialise in science, engineering or computing.
+With highly experienced staff, exceptional facilities and an exciting and unique curriculum, NUAST truly offers the young people of Nottingham a unique opportunity to study a broad and balanced curriculum in a building that has been designed and equipped to allow specialist study in Science, Technology, Engineering and Mathematics (STEM) curriculum areas.

 These subjects are the lifeblood of Britain's expanding, high-value innovation economy.
 Future employment prospects in these areas far outstrip any other sector.
-At NUAST, we are preparing our students to be the globally competitive, innovative and creative employees of tomorrow
+At NUAST, we are preparing our students to be the globally competitive, innovative and creative employees of tomorrow.

-With so many local and national business partners supporting our work, the NUAST curriculum is enhanced and enriched by their contribution to the life of the academy.
+With so many local and national business partners supporting our work, the NUAST curriculum is enhanced and enriched by their contribution.
 The advice, guidance and support offered by our partners gives NUAST students an unrivalled, competitive edge whether applying for university places or apprenticeships.

-With the generous support of The University of Nottingham complementing the work of local business, NUAST students have access to leading academic facilities and specialist teaching.
+With the generous support of the University of Nottingham complementing the work of local business, NUAST students have access to leading academic facilities and specialist teaching.